Skip to content

 Gardens in London and the South East

-Dahlias in the Walled Garden at Chartwell | © National Trust Images/Nick Dougan
+A gardener working in the beds at Sissinghurst, Kent | © National Trust Images/Chris Lacey

 Discover some of the most scenic gardens to visit in London and the South East and enjoy great days out all year round.

-Top gardens to visit this spring
+Top gardens to visit this summer in South East England

 At this time of year, many of us look forward to the displays of spring bulbs at our most cherished National Trust places.
 Making the trip to see them is an annual pilgrimage, signalling the start of a new year.
 From carpets of snowdrops, daffodils and bluebells, to trees laden with blossom and colourful beds bursting with tulips.
 As we move through the seasons, here's where to find a splash of spring near you.